 The girls also have a pretty good idea of their routine in the morning and I find this makes it a lot easier too.

 First thing, they eat brekkie.
-Then they have to put their stuff away, get dressed and brush their teeth.
+Next up is to put their stuff away, get dressed and brush their teeth.
 If it’s a school morning them they have to pack their bags and check their diaries for everything.

 I have an alarm set on my Google Home for a ten-minute warning before leaving home.
-This way I know I need to be putting shoes on and getting out the door in order to make it to school on time and not be late and allow for traffic.
+This way I know I need to be putting shoes on and getting out the door in order to make it to school on time and allow for traffic.

 Pretty much every morning I write myself a list of things I need to get done.
 Whether this is a working day or a home day with kids, I always set out what I have to do, where we need to go and times if applicable.

-It could be my cleaning schedule for the day, or other things needing to be done around the house.
+From a cleaning schedule for the day, or other things that need to be done around the house.

-I also include on this list anything I need for groceries, top-ups, post office pick up or be sent and kids activities.
+I also include on this list anything I need for groceries, top-ups, post office pick up or kids activities.

-I then work out if those things are critical or could be handled on another day, or could wait a day or two for things to be done at once therefore saving time.
-If its a home day with the girls I try to avoid trips all around the world and especially the post office.
+I then work out if those things are critical or could be handled on another day.
+Could they wait a day or two?
+If its a home day with the girls, I try to avoid trips out too much (especially the post office).

-Brit recently wrote a great blog about combatting “mum brain” and getting a handle on the anxiety brought on by the chaos and created an amazing free printable that is designed for mums.
+Brit recently wrote a blog about combatting “mum brain” and getting a handle on the anxiety brought on by the chaos.
+She also created an amazing free printable that is designed for mums.